csswizardry/csswizardry.github.com/_posts/2012-12-06-my-git-workflow-for-inuit-css.md

 ## Rebasing

 This next thing, so I’m told, massively divides the Git community; <i>rebasing</i>.
 I find rebasing, when used properly, _incredibly_ useful.
-There are some people who loathe it—and will never use it—and that’s cool.
+There are some people who loathe it — and will never use it — and that’s cool.
 I don’t know enough to have too strong an opinion, but I like using it.
 As with most things, with great power comes great responsibility…

 Because `feature/responsive` is a private, development only, non-production branch, I can rebase it.
 Rebasing basically allows you to, among other things, reword, reorder and squash commits.
 This is the important bit; **it fiddles with your Git history**, and this is why people dislike it.
 Once you have pushed and/or shared a branch, you should see it as having missed the boat, and you cannot rebase.
 Rewriting Git history on a shared branch is dangerous territory.
 Anyway…